darellanodev/gif-tower-defense/README.md

 - [x] Put all constants into static class to not repeat them
 - [x] The HUD changes when the player moves the mouse over a tower showing sell and upgrade options
 - [x] Refactor with some functional programming (replace `for` loops with `forEach` function, use `find` function, ...)
-- [x] Fix the laser that goes under the other tiles
+- [x] Fix the laser that goes under the other tilesF
 - [x] Rotate the tower to follow the target enemy
 - [x] Laser tower selects the near enemy and fires a laser line
 - [x] If left mouse button is pressed and exist a tower upgrade the tower